FEANTSA: Members

-Engaging in constant dialogue with the European institutions and national and regional governments to promote the development and implementation of effective measures to fight homelessness.

-Conducting and promoting research and data collection to better understand the nature, extent, causes of, and solutions to, homelessness.

-Promoting and facilitating the exchange of information, experience and good practice between FEANTSA's member organisations and relevant stakeholders with a view to improve policies and practices addressing homelessness.

-Raising public awareness about the complexity of homelessness and the multidimensional nature of the problems faced by homeless people.

 Products

 FEANTSA homeless service providers produce various European thematic reports, policy statements and policy proposals.

 The FEANTSA Observatory produces annual research in relation to homelessness (changing profiles, services, role of the state).

 The FEANTSA magazine Homeless in Europe is published three times a year.
 Each issue deals with a particular theme that is topical in relation to homelessness across Europe.
 Contributors to the magazine include stakeholders, researchers, local authority representatives and experts from the EU institutions and other international bodies.

 The FEANTSA Flash newsletter brings news from across Europe on issues related to housing and homelessness.
 News is gathered from FEANTSA members, the European institutions, International Organisations and the European press.

 FEANTSA produces a number of tools and toolkits to help service users, researchers, local authorities etc., to better understand and tackle the problem of homelessness.

 Involvement in EU policy-making

 FEANTSA mainly contributes to the following EU initiatives: